nimaPhuntsho/auth/README.md

 The goal of the project is educational and architectural: to explore authentication trade-offs, session lifecycle management, and real-world backend concerns such as security, scalability, and correctness.

+## Why Session-Based Auth?

+This project intentionally uses sessions instead of JWT-only auth to explore:

+- Immediate server-side revocation

+- Secure logout semantics

+- Reduced token leakage risk

+- Centralized session control

+The trade-offs (scaling Redis, stateful backend) are acknowledged and discussed.

+## What I Learned

+- How authentication works beyond SDKs

+- Why database constraints matter more than frontend validation

+- How Redis is used in real production systems

+- Common auth edge cases (duplicate users, stale sessions)

+- Security implications of cookies and session handling

+## Limitations & Future Improvements

+- Redis as a single point of failure

+- No refresh-session rotation

+- No rate limiting on auth endpoints

+- No multi-device session management

 ## Tech Stack

 ### Backend